Roger Chillingworth

+Fictional role

-Chillingworth, a doctor and student of alchemy, attempts to emigrate from England to Puritan Boston.
+Chillingworth, a physician and student of alchemy, attempts to emigrate from England to Puritan Boston.
 He sends his wife ahead to set up in Boston, but he is delayed by problems at sea and then held captive by Indians.
 When he finally arrives in Boston, he finds his wife on a scaffold, being shamed for committing adultery.
 Meeting Hester in jail, Chillingworth presses her to divulge the name of her partner in adultery, but she refuses.
 Searching without her help, he eventually discovers that her lover is the town minister, Arthur Dimmesdale.
 Using his position as a doctor, and under the guise of treating Dimmesdale's unexplained sickness, Chillingworth manipulates Dimmesdale into insanity and suffering.
-Toward the end of the book, he tries to prevent Dimmesdale from confessing his sin publicly in order to force Dimmesdale to keep living with the emotional and spiritual suffering from the guilt of his unconfessed sin, but Dimmesdale confesses anyway, shortly before his death.
-Chillingworth then also dies because he no longer has a victim to harm.
+Toward the end of the book, he tries to prevent Dimmesdale from confessing his sin publicly in order to force Dimmesdale to keep living with the emotional and spiritual suffering from the guilt of his unconfessed sin, but Dimmesdale confesses anyway, and dies shortly thereafter in Hester's arms.
+Chillingworth then also dies within a year because he no longer has a victim to harm.